-Gambian Pouched Rats - Exotic Pets and An Invasive Species
+Gambian Pouched Rats: Exotic Pets and Helpful Animals

 Gambian pouched rats are interesting animals.
-They are sometimes kept as exotic pets and can become very affectionate, although the temperament of individual rats varies.
+They are sometimes kept as exotic pets and can reportedly become very affectionate, although the temperament of individual animals varies.
 They are also intelligent and playful.
-In Tanzania they’ve been trained to detect land mines due to their excellent sense of smell and the fact that their bodies are too light to detonate the mines.
+In Tanzania, they’ve been trained to detect land mines due to their excellent sense of smell and the fact that their bodies are too light to detonate the mines.
 They've also been trained to detect tuberculosis in human sputum samples.

-Gambian pouched rats can grow up to three feet long (including their tail) and can weigh three to four pounds.
+Gambian pouched rats can reach three feet in length (including their tail) and can weigh three to four pounds.
 They are rodents, but they belong to a different family from the common wild and domestic rats.
-Like hamsters, Gambian pouched rats have pouches in their cheeks to store food.
+Like hamsters, they have pouches in their cheeks to store food.
 They live in Africa south of the Sahara and are also known as African giant pouched rats.